szymoks11/SpeedSync/README.md

 ### Installing the plugin

 1. Download the latest release
-2. Extract the `SpeedSync` folder to your Assetto Corsa apps directory:
+2. Extract the `SpeedSync` folder to your Assetto Corsa apps directory
 3. Launch Assetto Corsa and enable the plugin from the apps menu

 ### First-time setup